AttoSHINE: Generation of continuous-wave terawatt-scale attosecond X-ray pulses at SHINE: FEL simulation results

-At the end of the fourteenth undulator, the average FWHM pulse duration for the head-current spike case is 308 as $\pm$ 133 as, with the peak power of 791 GW $\pm$ 381 GW, demonstrating that the target attosecond performance is well maintained despite the presence of the jitter from the linac.
-For the tail-current spike case, the average pulse duration is 255 as $\pm$ 100 as, and the peak power is 522 GW $\pm$ 376 GW.
+For the head-current spike case, with a taper of $\Delta K/K = 0.015\%$, the average FWHM pulse duration at the end of the fourteenth undulator is $308~\mathrm{as} \pm 133~\mathrm{as}$, and the peak power is $791~\mathrm{GW} \pm 381~\mathrm{GW}$, demonstrating that the target attosecond performance is well maintained despite the linac jitter.
+For the tail-current spike case, with a taper of $\Delta K/K = 0.024\%$, the average FWHM pulse duration is $255~\mathrm{as} \pm 100~\mathrm{as}$, and the peak power is $522~\mathrm{GW} \pm 376~\mathrm{GW}$.
+Here, the reported values are the mean over 100 samples.
+The quoted uncertainties correspond to one standard deviation across samples.
+Compared to head-current spike cases, tail-current spike cases are more sensitive to jitter and exhibit larger variations in beam parameters.
+Among the various cases considered under jitter conditions, some exhibit extreme bunch compression during transport through LTU1, degrading both the slice emittance and the slice energy spread.
+Consequently, the FEL gain is reduced in these cases, and the peak pulse power drops to a low level (a few gigawatts).
 All FWHM durations reported in this study refer to the envelope pulse duration, obtained via a global Gaussian fit to the radiation power profile.
 The head-current spike case produces, on average, both longer pulses and higher peak power, which can be attributed to its broader current profile and lower slice energy spread.
 Figure \ref{fig:head_power}c and \ref{fig:head_power}d present two typical pulses from the head-current spike case with a pulse duration of 343 as and 94 as, respectively.
+The left side of the figures corresponds to the head of the electron bunch.
 In both head-current and tail-current spike cases, the majority of pulses remain well below 600 as in duration.
 Furthermore, a fraction of the simulated shots exhibit peak powers exceeding 1~TW, accompanied by pulse durations below 100 as, as shown in figure \ref{fig:head_power}d and figure \ref{fig:tail_power}d.
-For these cases, the FEL process shows continued pulse shortening after saturation, exhibiting a superradiant behavior\cite{bonifacio1989superradiance,soft5}.
-Moreover, it is worth noting that beyond the attosecond pulse generation presented here, the electron beam featuring a tail-current spike also holds potential for various advanced XFEL operation modes, including multi-stage amplification\cite{wang2024millijoule,soft1}, attosecond XFEL carrying orbital angular momentum\cite{yan2023self,xu2024fel}, and enhanced self-seeding scheme\cite{hemsing2020enhanced,liu2025generation}.